HMS Sardonyx (1919): Interwar service

 Although the war on the western front had finished with the signing of the Armistice, the escalating civil war in Russia continued and there was unrest in the Baltic Sea.
-This reached a peak when the people of Latvia declared independence which, after a war of independence, they achieved on 14 November.
+This reached a peak when the people of Latvia declared independence which, after a war of independence, they achieved on 14 November 1919.
 Sardonyx was one of the Royal Navy vessels sent to monitor the situation during the following month.
 The ship returned to the United Kingdom and was reduced to Reserve on 3 March 1920.

-In November 1925, Sardonyx took part in search operations to find the missing submarine M1.
+In November 1925, Sardonyx was briefly taken out of reserve to took part in search operations to find the missing submarine M1.
 M1 had been sunk with all hands in a collision on 12 November, but the submarine's wreck was not found until 1967.

 On 6 August 1931, Sardonyx was recommissioned at Portsmouth.
 On 27 January 1932, Sardonyx and sister ship Sabre took part in the search for the missing submarine M2.
 M2 had sunk the day before.
 On 17 September 1935, as severe gales struck British waters, the steamer Brompton Manor sent out a distress signal while off the Owers lightvessel, near Selsey Bill.
 Sardonyx was ordered from Portsmouth to search for the steamer, which was successfully found later that day.
 Brompton Manor's captain had been washed overboard by heavy seas, and the ship's cargo shifted, giving a 30 degree list.
 Sardonyx stood by Brompton Manor until a tug could tow the steamer into Southampton.
 Sardonyx ran aground off Southsea on 31 January 1938, but was soon refloated, and sustained no damage.